59 Low Growing Perennial Plants For Garden Edges and Borders

 These heart-shaped flowers are unique in the plant world and often come in two colors that add to their appeal.

-The beautiful woodland Bleeding Heart enjoys shade, which allows it to produce heart-shaped pink or red perennial flowers with white tips in the spring.
-The shortest versions of bleeding hearts grow only six inches tall and one foot wide.
+The beautiful woodland bleeding heart enjoys shade.
+In spring, this plant blooms heart-shaped pink or red perennial flowers with white tips.
+The shortest versions of bleeding hearts grow only six inches tall and one foot wide, but this species tends to grow two to three feet tall.

-Bleeding Hearts need moist, organic soil and full or partial shade.
-They prefer slightly acidic soil ranging from 6.0 to 6.5, as they’re native to eastern Asia.
-Bleeding Hearts require USDA Zones of 2-9.
+Bleeding hearts need moist, organic soil and full or partial shade.
+They prefer neutral to slightly alkaline soil ranging from 6.0 to 8.0, as they’re native to eastern Asia.
+Bleeding Hearts grow best in USDA zones 3-9.

 Blue-Eyed Grass